Facelift Surgery in Sydney

 Ageing can produce marked changes in the neck.
 A neck lift is essentially part of the facelift.
 Gravity has caused the tissues of the face and neck to have dropped as a single unit.
 A deep plane facelift will appropriately reposition these tissues using the platysma muscle as a sling.

-When you are ready to discuss your facelift further, the next step is a consultation.
+What Should I Expect at the Initial Consultation?When you are ready to discuss your facelift further, the next step is a consultation.
 This is typically a 45 to 90 minute appointment where Dr Roth will carefully listen to your concerns.
 He will then examine your facial skin and soft tissues to assess the effects of ageing.
 Dr Roth will then explain what components of the surgery are necessary in your case and where the incisions will be placed (typically hidden in skin folds and in the hairline).

 What are Dr Roth’s Credentials in Facelift Surgery?